 The province, through the BC Environmental Assessment Office, made the formal determination that the project is subject to an environmental assessment and subsequently made a request to the Canadian Environmental Assessment Agency for substitution which was granted by the federal Minister of the Environment.
-Substitution is a new tool enabled by the Canadian Environmental Assessment Act, 2012, wherein if both federal and provincial environmental assessments are required, there can be a single review process (the provincial one) and two decisions (federal and provincial).
 A substitution agreement sets out additional federal requirements to be considered during the environmental assessment process.

 For any questions on Delta's involvement, please contact: